Pauline epistles: Authenticity

-In all of these epistles, except the Epistle to the Hebrews, the author and writer does claim to be Paul.
+In all of these epistles, except the Epistle to the Hebrews, the author and writer claims to be Paul.
 The contested letters may have been written using Paul's name, as it was common to attribute at that point in history.

+On the letters where scholars are divided or think are pseudepigraphic, their arguments often rely on internal evidences (e.g. style, vocabulary, subject matter) which tend to be subjective, rather than external and historical evidences (e.g. extant manuscripts, reception of ancient authors, early canonical lists, letter titles, early translation collections of the New Testament).
+Early Christians consistently rejected forged writings and pseudepigraphers were unlikely to succeed since such writings did not circulate extensively compared to the writings contained in the New Testament, which have external evidence of being recognized as Pauline directly or indirectly.

 Seven letters (with consensus dates) considered genuine by most scholars: